 The Aesthetic Movement was often parodied and ridiculed by the media.
-They made fun of the messy haired, red-heads so often portrayed in Aesthetic art as well as the hedonistic cult of beauty so beloved of the movement.
+Critics made fun of the messy-haired, red-heads so often portrayed in Aesthetic art as well as the hedonistic cult of beauty so beloved of the movement.

-Several members of the group were criticized for their Catholic sympathies in a time when British society was anti-Catholic.
-The Oxford Movement, aligned with the Pre Raphaelites, believed that the Anglican Church was too secular and yearned for a return to the beautiful rituals of the past.
-The Cristian Social Union angered certain segments of British society by calling for just wages and improved industrial working conditions.
+Several members of the group were criticized for their Catholic sympathies at a time when British society was anti-Catholic.
+The Oxford Movement, aligned with the Pre-Raphaelites, believed that the Anglican Church was too secular and yearned for a return to the beautiful rituals of the past.
+The Christian Social Union angered certain segments of British society by calling for just wages and improved industrial working conditions.

-Like many radical movements, the ideals of the Aesthetics moved toward the mainstream.
+Like many radical movements, the ideals of the Aesthetics began to move toward the mainstream.
 Oscar Wilde went on a United States lecture tour speaking to urban sophisticates and cowboys alike on the Cult of Beauty.
-By the 1880's, the Cult of Beauty had gained momentum in popular culture, including a magazine devoted to the ideals of the movement (Dress: the Jennes Miller Magazine).
+By the 1880s, the Cult of Beauty had gained momentum in popular culture, including a magazine devoted to the ideals of the movement (Dress: the Jennes Miller Magazine).

-The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and let to Art Nuveau and the Arts and Crafts Movement.
+The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and led to Art Nouveau and the Arts and Crafts Movement.